-- REQUIRED EXAM: VS, GCS, Skin, Cardivascular, Pulmonary - An Brief Resolved Unexplained Episode (BRUE) occurs in children ≤1 year of age and may be referred to as an "Apparent Life Threatening Episode (ALTE)" or "Near-miss SIDS"; it is an episode that is frightening to the observer/caregiver and involves some combination of the following: Apnea, Color Change, Marked Change In Muscle Tone, and Choking or Gagging - The incidence of BRUE was found to be 7.5% in one studied out-of-hospital infant population The overwholming majority of BRUE patients (82%) appeared to be in no apparent distance by EN - The overwhelming majority of BRUE patients (83%) appeared to be in no apparent distress by EMS assessment - Nearly half of the patients assessed by EMS to be in no apparent distress (48%) were later found to have significant illness upon ED evaluation This is why the history of a BRUE must always result in transport to an emergency department regardless of the infant's appearance at the time of EMS assessment - If the parent or guardian is refusing EMS transport, OLMC must be contacted prior to executing a refusal.
-Be supportive of parents as they may feel embarrassed for calling when the child now appears well. - Always have a high index of suspicion for Non-Accidental Trauma (NAT).
+- An Brief Resolved Unexplained Episode (BRUE) occurs in children ≤1 year of age and may be referred to as an "Apparent Life Threatening Episode (ALTE)" or "Near-miss SIDS"; it is an episode that is frightening to the observer/caregiver and involves some combination of the following: Apnea, Color Change, Marked Change In Muscle Tone, and Choking or Gagging - The incidence of BRUE was found to be 7.5% in one studied out-of-hospital infant population - The overwhelming majority of BRUE patients (83%) appeared to be in no apparent distress by EMS assessment - Nearly half of the patients assessed by EMS to be in no apparent distress (48%) were later found to have significant illness upon ED evaluation - This is why the history of a BRUE must always result in transport to an emergency department regardless of the infant's appearance at the time of EMS assessment If the parent or guardian is refusing EMS transport, OLMC must be contacted prior to executing a refusal.
+Be supportive of parents as they may feel - embarrassed for calling when the child now appears well. - Always have a high index of suspicion for Non-Accidental Trauma (NAT).
 It affects all ethnicities, socioeconomic statuses and family types.